 Skip to Content

-Ishak Paşa Sarayı, East Turkey
+Ishak Paşa Palace, East Turkey

-The Doğubeyazıt district in the Ağrı Province – one of the easternmost settlements in Eastern Anatolia – is the small town that is the base for visiting the absolute splendour that is Ishak Paşa Sarayı (Ishak Pasha Palace).
+The Doğubeyazıt district in the Ağrı Province – one of the easternmost settlements in Eastern Anatolia – is the small town which is the base for visiting the absolute splendour that is Ishak Paşa Sarayı (Ishak Pasha Palace).

-Ishak Paşa Sarayı has stupendous views
+Ishak Pasha Palace has stupendous views

 In the film, he takes a taxi in the snow to the palace to take some photos.

-If you know of Nuri Bilge Ceylan, you’ll know he’s also a fantastic photographer as well as cinematographer, so you can just imagine this lonely mountain-top palace and the desolate valley below, covered with snow.
+If you know of Nuri Bilge Ceylan, you’ll know he’s also a fantastic photographer as well as cinematographer.
+So you can just imagine this lonely mountain-top palace and the desolate valley below, covered with snow.

 It became one of those enduring we’ve-got-to-go-there moments.

 The mystical became the real – and ‘the real’ didn’t disappoint.
-Far from it.
+Far from it!

 A whole world away from from our Mediterranean life in Fethiye.

-On reaching Doğubeyazıt, road signs for the palace were not immediately obvious – this area didn’t attract many tourists at the time – but we knew we needed to head uphill so we chose the winding hilly road that lead us out of town.
+On reaching Doğubeyazıt, road signs for the palace were not immediately obvious – this area didn’t attract many tourists at the time.
+But we knew we needed to head uphill, so we chose the winding hilly road that lead us out of town…

 Looking onwards from Ishak Paşa Sarayı